schachtelman/datascience-finalproject/README.md

 ##### Columns

+###### Original Columns
+`brewery_id` unique id of the brewery
+`brewery_name` name of the brewery
+`beer_beerid` unique id of the beer
+`beer_name` name of the beer
+`beer_style` style of the beer
-`review_time` is given as a UNIX timestamp
+`review_profilename` profilename of the reviewer `review_time` is given as a UNIX timestamp `review_overall` float value between 1 and 5 `review_aroma` float value between 1 and 5
+`review_appearance` float value between 1 and 5
+`review_palate` float value between 1 and 5
+`review_taste` float value between 1 and 5
 `beer_abv` is alcohol by volume

-Added country of breweries with the help of a scraper.
-13 ids did not corresponds to an active brewery on the website ([1930, 5318, 1548, 3257, 1549, 10097, 5379, 9343, 18968, 10099, 1953, 3817, 23980]).
-This is no problem, as we have a total of 5840 breweries.
+As there were some information missing, we added some useful columns to the dataset.
+The added columns are country_plain, country_alpha_3, review_mean and review_count.

-1930: USA, 18968: USA, 1953: USA, 9343: USA, 10099: USA, 3817: NZL, 1549: USA, 10097: USA, 1548: USA, 5379: USA, 5318: USA, 3257: CA, 23980: USA
+To get information on the country of the breweries, we wrote a script and extracted this information from the website [Beer Advocate](http://www.beeradvocate.com/).
+Some of the breweries are already closed (1930: USA, 18968: USA, 1953: USA, 9343: USA, 10099: USA, 3817: NZL, 1549: USA, 10097: USA, 1548: USA, 5379: USA, 5318: USA, 3257: CA, 23980: USA) so we got the information from [Wikipedia](https://www.wikipedia.org/).

+###### Added Columns
+`country_plain`	country of the brewery `country_alpha_3`	country code of the brewery `review_mean`	mean value of all 5 indivitual review values `review_count` number of reviews for each beer

 #### Questions
-* Which user did the most reviews?
-* Which user did the most positive reviews on average?
+* Q1: How do the different ratings and the alcohol content correlate?
+* Q2: What is the mean alcohol content overall?
+* Q3: How does the detailed distribution of the alcohol content look like?
-* Which style of beer is the most liked one?
+* Q4: Which countries produce the strongest/weakest beer?
-* Which beer is the most liked one?
+* Q5: What is the most common beer style?
+* Q6: How many different beer styles are there?
-* Which region produces the best beer (if we mange to get the region in our dataset)?
+* Q7: What are the best rated beer styles?
-* Which style of beer is most liked in Austria?
-* Which beer is the most disliked one?
-* How did the reviews change over the 10 year period of the dataset?
+* Q8: How do the beer styles differ in the individual ratings?
+* Q9: Which breweries (>500 ratings) produce the best beer?
+* Q10: What are the best breweries in each country?
+* Q11: What are the best beers overall?
-* How do the ratings change with the alcohol content?
+* Q12: How to the indivitual ratings change with the overall rating increasing?
-* Which brewery produces the strongest beers?
+* Q13: What is the best beer in each country?
+* Q14: What is the best/worst famous (> 1000 ratings) beer?
-* Which brewery produces the best / worst beers?
+* Q15: Which countries produce the best beer?
+* Q16: What are the best/worst beers in Austria?
+* Q17: What are the most famous beer in Austria (by number of ratings)?